kensho-technologies/graphql-compiler/README.rst

 When defining macro edges, one may freely use other compiler query functionality, such as :code:`@recurse`, :code:`@filter`, :code:`@tag`, and so on.
-Here is a more complex macro edge definition that relies on such more advanced features to define an edge that connects :code:`Animal` vertices to their siblings who are both older an have a higher net worth:
+Here is a more complex macro edge definition that relies on such more advanced features to define an edge that connects :code:`Animal` vertices to their siblings who are both older and have a higher net worth:

 .. code:: python